AmericanCouncils/Transcoding/README.md

 	//pre-defined preset which extends the Preset class above and defines it's settings internally
 	$transcoder->registerPreset(new Mp4_HD_720Preset);

-### Writing a preset ###
+#### Writing a preset ####

 A preset can be declared in two ways.
 You may create one by instantiating the preset class, passing it the required options, or you could extend the base `Preset` class.
 The library provides many presets which extend the base `Preset` class, to make them easy to work with.
-Presets require two main parts, the first is the actual preset options, which will be passed to the adapter, and the second is a `FileHandlerDefinition` instance, which standardizes what the accepted input/output formats can be.
+Presets require two main parts, the first is the actual preset options, which will be passed to the adapter, and the second is two `FileHandlerDefinition` instances, which standardize what the accepted input/output formats can be.
 For example, check out the Handbrake preset for generating 720 mp4 videos:

-	TODO: paste example preset when finalized
+    <?php

+    namespace AC\Component\Transcoding\Preset\Handbrake;

+    use AC\Component\Transcoding\Preset;

+    /**
+     * For more information on this preset please visit this link: https://trac.handbrake.fr/wiki/BuiltInPresets#classic */ class ClassicPreset extends BasePreset
+    {
+        protected $key = "handbrake.classic";
+        protected $name = "Classic Preset";
+        protected $description = "HandBrake's traditional, faster, lower-quality settings. ";

+        /**
+         * Specify the options for this specific preset */ public function configure()
+        {
+            $this->setOptions(array(
+                'video-library-encoder' => 'x264',
+                'video-bitrate' => '1000',
+                'select-audio-tracks' => '1',
+                'audio-encoder' => 'faac',
+                'audio-bitrate' => '160',
+                'surround-sound-downmixing' => 'dp12',
+                'audio-samplerate' => 'Auto',
+                'dynamic-range-compression' => '0.0',
+                'format' => 'mp4',
+            ));
+        }
+    }

-## FileHandlerDefinition instances ##
+### FileHandlerDefinition instances ###

 Both Adapters and Presets can specify `FileHandlerDefintion` instances to restrict accepted types of input and output files.
 The Transcoder uses the `FileHandlerDefinition` instances to handle input and output in a standardized manner.  `FileHandlerDefinition` instances can set restrictions on allowed or rejected input extensions, mime types, mime encodings, and other properties.